wang-bin/mdk-sdk/README.Windows.md

 Copyright (c) 2016-2023 WangBin(the author of QtAV) <wbsecg1 at gmail.com>
-Free for opensource softwares, non-commercial softwares, QtAV donors and contributors.
+Free for opensource softwares, non-commercial softwares, flutter, QtAV donors and contributors.